Artisan on-farm meat processing on Kangaroo Island

-The State Government has an election commitment to investigate the regulation of artisan meat processing with the view to allow such processing to occur on Kangaroo Island (KI).
+The State Government has delivered on its election commitment to investigate the regulation of artisan meat processing on Kangaroo Island (KI).

 Standards and regulations that must be considered

-In South Australia processors also need also need to comply with the Food Act 2001 and the Primary Produce (Food Safety Schemes) (Meat) Regulations 2017.
+In South Australia processors also need to comply with the:

 The same standards apply to the production of artisan products for commercial/retail sale.